gsdenys/tic-tac-toe/README.md

-# Tic-Tac-Toe Smart Contract for AntelopeIO Blockchain
+# Tic-Tac-Toe Smart Contract for AntelopeIO

 >! _This is an implementation based on [EOSIO Development Tutorials](https://developers.eos.io/welcome/v2.1/tutorials/tic-tac-toe-game-smart-contract-single-node).
 Navigete to the page to more details._